 You made it!

 Let your Rocky Mountain adventures begin!
-From Lake Louise, in any season, you can find countless things to do.
+In any season, you can find countless things to do in Lake Louise.
 In the summer a paddle on the lake is a must or find many popular hiking trails in the area.
 In the winter some of the best skiing in Alberta is here, and skating on the lake or snowshoeing are great options too.

 Where to Stay in Lake Louise